-Dear Bethel-Tate District Students, Parents, Families, and Community:
+Dear Bethel-Tate District Students, Parents, Families, and Community,

-I want to personally welcome you back to the 2017-2018 school year, which is always a very exciting time for students, parents and educators!
+I want to personally welcome you back to the 2019-2020 school year, which is always a very exciting time for students, parents and educators!
 I hope that you and your family have had an enjoyable summer filled with many opportunities to spend time together.
-We are busily preparing for the first day of school on Tuesday, August 22nd .
+We are busily preparing for the first day of school on Wednesday, August 14th.

 The start of a new year brings wonderful opportunities to learn new skills, make new friends and become involved in school activities like clubs and organizations.
 The beginning of a new school year also reminds me we have another year’s worth of opportunities to make a difference in the lives of our students.

 We have an outstanding team of educators and support staff that are highly qualified and prepared for their arrival.
 As we strive to promote healthy developments in all aspects of each student’s life, we also strive to develop our schools with character where students make good choices and decisions resulting in successful and healthy outcomes.
 We encourage students to demonstrate their best every moment of every day and to make positive contributions to groups, team sports and organizations to which they belong.

 Through our journey for excellence, we pave the way for students to be provided appropriate learning opportunities and maintain an environment where students, faculty, and staff strive to become their best.
 We are responsible for the future of our students and it is our responsibility to help all students to be challenged to do their very best each day.
 I recognize and appreciate that it is the hard work of our dedicated staff that makes our district a high achieving system that we can all be proud.